jethornton/flexgui/docs/source/hal.rst

 -------

-Any QSpinBox or QDoubleSpinBox can be a HAL `number` pin by adding four string type Dynamic Properties as shown here:
+Any QSpinBox or QDoubleSpinBox can be a HAL `number` pin by adding four string type Dynamic Properties as shown here

 .. csv-table:: HAL Spin Box
    :width: 80%